dzackgarza/Complex-Analysis/PSet3/PSet3.md

 In particular, $S_M \subset \CC$ is a closed set.

 However, by the open mapping theorem, $f(\Omega) \subset \CC$ must be an open set.
+A basis for the topology on $\CC$ is given by open discs, so in particular, the open sets of $\CC$ have real dimension either zero or two.